Home fire safety

 We are committed to improving the safety of those living in high-rise flats in Scotland.

 In December 2019 we published an information leaflet which gives residents of high rise buildings information on how to prevent fires and what to do if there is a fire in their building.

-We also published practical fire safety guidance for existing high rise domestic buildings in March 2021.
+We also published practical fire safety guidance for existing high rise domestic buildings (revised February 2022).
 This guidance is aimed at those responsible for high rise domestic buildings and provides practical fire safety advice on how to prevent fires and reduce the risks from fires in high rise domestic buildings.